sezna/bigbang/README.md

 [![Build Status](https://travis-ci.org/sezna/gravitational-kd-tree.svg?branch=master)](https://travis-ci.org/sezna/gravitational-kd-tree)
 _Have you used this project in your work?
 I'd love to hear about it and work with you.
 Email me at [alex@alex-hansen.com](mailto:alex@alex-hansen.com)._

+## This project is under major construction -- check out the "collisions" branch for my progress.
+It is being converted into a much more physically accurate soft-body simulation with efficient collision calculation.

 # About the project
 This is a project in re-implementing a c++ particle simulation in Rust for speed comparison purposes.
 I originally created this tree at Trinity University with Dr. Mark Lewis around 2015.
 Rust changed a lot in the following years, and so I re-wrote it in 2019.
 The second time I wrote it, I actually read the Rust book and attempted best practices :)